996icu/996.ICU/README.md

 - Add this [badge](externals/instruction.md) to your project to support 996.ICU.
 - License your awesome projects with the [996ICU License](LICENSE).
 - Add proposals to give advise and suggestion about the development of 996.ICU.
-- Update this [list](whitelist/whitelist.md) with short description to help every worker find healthy company.
+- Update this [list](whitelist/whitelist.md) with short description to help every worker find a good working environment company.

 *****